Environmental Science Major

 Additional Information

 - A grade of C- (C for summer field camp) is the minimum acceptable performance for each unit of credit for each required course, including those in mathematics, chemistry, and physics.
-Courses with grades of D may fulfill the College's 120 total hours requirement, but they do not meet the departmental requirements.
 A grade of C- is also the minimum acceptable performance for each unit of credit for any course required as a prerequisite to enrolling in advanced or sequential courses.

-- If a student has two majors, only introductory (100- and 200-level) courses may be counted, when relevant, toward the requirements of both majors.
-All advanced (300- and 400-level) courses must be unique to each major; in other words, no advanced course may "double-count" for the course work needed to fulfill the minimal requirements for either major.
-Should both major programs require the same course, a departmentally sanctioned elective must be chosen to replace the course in one of the programs.
+- If a student has more than one major and/or minor, only introductory (1000- and 2000-level) courses may be counted, when relevant, toward the requirements of both majors.
+All advanced (3000- and 4000-level) courses must be unique to each major; in other words, no advanced course may "double-count" for the course work needed to fulfill the minimal requirements for either major.
+Should both major programs require the same course, a departmentally-sanctioned elective must be chosen to replace the course in one of the programs.

 - Credits to be transferred from another institution must have prior approval from the Director of Undergraduate Studies in the relevant Arts & Sciences department.